PowerLoom/docs/docs/Protocol/Protocol_v2/state.md

 ## State view

 ### `allSnapshotters(address)`
-Mapping to check for existence of snapshotter identity on protocol state
+Mapping to check for existence of snapshotter identity on protocol state.

 ### `slotSnapshotterMapping(uint256)`